 Our supply process begins with our selection of We work to ensure that our restaurants' essential suppliers of inputs and services.
 To guarantee the products and supplies are backed by international quality and traceability of our raw materials and ensure sustainability certifications, such as Fairtrade, the compliance with our Quality and Food Safety Policy, we Rainforest Alliance, the Roundtable on Responsible work with suppliers holding certifications recognized by the Global Food Safety Initiative (GFSI).
-Some of our suppliers are still undergoing their certification In 2022, 41% of our suppliers in Mexico presented processes, so we grant them conditional approval provided they comply with good manufacturing practices and have implemented an Analysis of Critical Control Points (APCC) system certified by a third party.
+Some of processes, so we grant them conditional approval provided they comply with good manufacturing practices and have implemented an Analysis of Critical Control Points (APCC) system certified by a third party.